-- Associate of Arts in Communication Studies for Transfer (AA-T) - Associate of Science in Early Childhood Education for Transfer (AS-T) - Associate of Arts in Psychology for Transfer (AA-T) - Associate of Arts in Sociology for Transfer (AA-T) - Associate of Arts in Theatre Arts for Transfer (AA-T)
+- · Associate in Arts English (AA-T)

+- Associate in Arts History (AA-T)

+- Associate in Arts Journalism (AA-T)

+- Associate in Arts Kinesiology (AA-T)

+- · Associate in Arts Psychology (AA-T)

+- Associate in Science Physics (AS-T)

+- Associate in Arts Sociology (AA-T)

+- Associate in Arts Theatre Arts (AA-T)

 The Student Transfer Achievement Reform Act (Senate Bill 1440, now codified in California Education Code sections 66746-66749) guarantees admission to a California State University (CSU) campus for any community college student who completes an "associate degree for transfer", a newly established variation of the associate degrees traditionally offered at a California community college.
 The associate in arts for transfer (AA-T) or the associate in science for transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
 Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.
 In order to earn one of these degrees, students must complete a minimum of 60 required semester units of CSU-transferable coursework with a minimum GPA of 2.0.
 Students transferring to a CSU campus that does accept the AA-T or AS-T will be required to complete no more than 60 units after transfer to earn a bachelor's degree (unless the major is a designated "high-unit" major).
 This degree may not be the best option for students intending to transfer to a particular CSU campus or to university or college that is not part of the CSU system.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.

 For more information, please see a counselor or visit www.losmedanos.edu.